ElieDDD/ElieDDD.github.io/README.md

 # ElieDDD.github.io
->Exploring Transformers, Embedding and other key aspects of Genertaive AI
+>Exploring Transformers, Embedding and other key aspects of Generative AI